DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

   - `creatorHandle` - Creator handle
   - `date` - Record creation date (from `data.basic.date`)
   - `score` - Match score (for search/tag queries)
+  - `matchCount` - Number of search terms matched (works with `search` parameter, especially useful for OR mode)
   - `tags` - Tag match score (only works with `tags` parameter)
   - `exerciseScore` - Exercise match score (only works with `exerciseNames` parameter)
   - `ingredientScore` - Ingredient match score (only works with `ingredientNames` parameter)